 There were Danish Viking raids on Dorset.

-Erik the Red, who had been banished from Iceland, discovered Greenalnd.
+, who had been banished from Iceland, discovered Greenland.

 Harald Bluetooth, King of Denmark and Norway died.
 He was succeeded by his son, Sweyn Forkbeard.